Skip to main content

 Sire selection within the CAFRE Dairy Herd

-Within the CAFRE Dairy Herd, analysis of breeding records across a number of breeding seasons has demonstrated a positive correlation between sire fertility index on conception rates and calving interval.
+Within the CAFRE Dairy Herd, analysis of breeding records across several breeding seasons has demonstrated a positive correlation between sire fertility index on conception rates and calving interval.
 This analysis carried out several years ago reinforced the benefit of breeding for daughter fertility to the CAFRE dairy team with the result that Fertility Index continues to be a key parameter for selecting sires for replacement breeding replacement heifers on an annual basis.
+Moving forward, with other sub-indexes being added such as enviro-cow, feed advantage and maintenance, these will help enable a more feed efficient animal to be produced.